-Azza Fahmy Jewelry is an international luxury design house that brings different cultures and heritage to life through its unique contemporary designs.
+Azza Fahmy Jewellery is an international luxury design house that brings different cultures and heritage to life through its unique contemporary designs.
 We spent 5 minutes with the brands founder Azza to get a glimpse inside her world.

-How did Azza Fahmy Jewelry begin?
+How did Azza Fahmy Jewellery begin?

-So, I tied my hair back, put on my overalls and spent my evenings learning ancient techniques and soon I began perfecting my own jewelry designs.
-Following my apprenticeship, I was lucky enough to be awarded a scholarship by the British Council to study at the City of London Polytechnic; here I acquired the principles and theoretical aspects of jewelry making.
+So, I tied my hair back, put on my overalls and spent my evenings learning ancient techniques and soon I began perfecting my own jewellery designs.
+Following my apprenticeship, I was lucky enough to be awarded a scholarship by the British Council to study at the City of London Polytechnic; here I acquired the principles and theoretical aspects of jewellery making.
 It was ‘finishing school’.
 I returned to Cairo with renewed confidence and vigour.
 I set up a workshop with a staff of two and soon began to realise my dream.
 Twelve months later in 1981 I opened my first store.